melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 - Continue to investigate the most appropriate model structure for the NWFSC HL survey index.
 The NWFSC HL survey is the only long-term fishery-independent survey in rocky (untrawlable) habitat in the Southern California Bight.
 We also recommend evaluating how to structure the NWFSC Hook-and-Line survey index given its expansion into the CCA, also independent analysis of information content in NWFSC Hook-and-Line survey.Increased spatiotemporal sampling around Pt.
-Conception would aid in identifing stock boundaries.
+Conception would aid in identifying stock boundaries.

 - Utilize existing ROV survey data sources
   + SWFSC Submersible Survey of the Cowcod Conservation Areas [@Yoklavich2007].
-  +  This was a line-transect survey designed to estimate cowcod abundance in 2002 conducted from a submersible inside the \gls{cca}.
+  +  This was a line-transect survey designed to estimate cowcod abundance in 2002 conducted from a submersible inside the CCAs.
 Originally, only cowcod were enumerated from the video footage.
 Over the last few years, the SWFSC has re-analyzed the video footage to enumerate other rockfish species.
     + The SWFSC Fishery Resource Division (FRD) conducted a survey of potential cowcod habitat between Point Conception and the U.S. – Mexico border from October through December of 2012 [@Stierhoff2013].
     +  SWFSC staff are submitting proposals to conduct an additional submirsible survey in the southern California Bight
     + CDFW ROV survey data